 Output 2.2 will contribute to the achievement of the following UN SDGs: SDG 4, 9, 11 and 16

-Output 2.3 – Products and services on disaster risk reduction and emergency telecommunications
+Output 2.3 – Products and services on disaster management and emergency telecommunications

 1 Background

 Countries throughout the world are experiencing increased numbers of natural and man-made disasters, with a disproportionate impact on developing countries.
 LDCs, SIDS and LLDCs are particularly vulnerable to the impact that disasters can have on their economies and infrastructures, and such countries often lack the capacity to respond to disasters.